SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Discussion and Limitation

-The GOAT gripper, equipped with C-shaped fingers, enables SCALER to achieve multiple modes of grasping in climbing.
+The \red{C-GOAT} gripper enables SCALER to achieve multiple modes of grasping in climbing.
 However, the C-shaped finger has limited contact areas due to its curvature.
 Consequently, this design requires a significantly larger normal force, as the dry adhesive contact depends on the real molecular-level contact area \cite{macro_micro}.
 The pneumatic actuator used with the C-shaped finger in the GOAT gripper generates twice the normal force compared to the DC linear actuator.
-Furthermore, the modeling and the state estimation of all seven modes remain open problems.
+Furthermore, the state estimation of all seven modes remains an open problem.